seanorama/masterclass/security-advanced/README.md

   ## groups: it1: no such user
   ```
 - Pre-req for below steps: Your AD admin/instructor should have given 'registersssd' user permissions to add the workstation to OU=HadoopNodes (needed to run 'adcli join' successfully)

-- Run below **on each node**
+- Run the steps in this section **on each node**

 ```
 ad_user="registersssd"
 ad_domain="lab.hortonworks.net"